yohgenius/MovieDatabase/README.md

 ### **Features**

-- See song list as grid list on homepage, can be played by clicking play icon
+- See genre list as grid list on homepage, to narrow down the list
-- Search song and view it as list on search page, can be played by clicking play icon
+- See available movie list according to genre
+- See movie detail
+- See movie review
+- Watch movie trailer (opening external app)
-- Play/pause on the play screen
+- Favorite screen
-- Play song while phone is on lockscreen
-- Player show up on status bar
-- Connection error handling on home and search page

 ### **Libraries**

+- dagger-hilt
-- http
+- coroutines
-- get
+- retrofit
-- just_audio
+- room
-- just_audio_background
+- livedata
-- itunes api
+- tmdb api

 <table>
   <tr>